scottx611x/CSCI-S-40/Lecture/Lectures.md

   - SIP Port numbers: 5060 or 5061
     - IANA assigns these!
   - Think of SIP as the suite or family name Because there are a multitude of protocols underneath it to get it where it is today
-    - Things got so confusing that RFC 5411 was written ("A hitchhikers guide to the session initiation protocol")
+    - Things got so confusing that RFC 5411 was written ("A hitchhiker’s guide to the session initiation protocol")
     - 25 pages of mentions of RFCs that are necessary to implement SIP properly
   - SIP building blocks
     -  <img width="764" alt="screen shot 2018-07-30 at 6 24 49 pm" src="https://user-images.githubusercontent.com/5629547/43427029-e0b27f6c-9425-11e8-87fc-c23757aa7442.png">